sunfl0w/CppBuildAid/README.md

 * -b --buildType -> debug(default)/release
 * -t --numberOfBuildThreads -> 1(default)/any unsigned integer except zero
 * -i --installLocal -> if specified the install command of cmake will be executed.
 With this one can install a shared library on a system for example.
 This might require privilege levels
+* -s --useSwig -> when specified swig will be used to generate a wrapper for a native shared library.
+CMake has to compile a shared library to use this
+* -l --swigLanguage -> the language swig should wrap for.
+Only Python is supportrt with "python"